lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## [統一漢字典 Unihan character dictionary](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/Unihan%20character%20dictionary%20%E7%B5%B1%E4%B8%80%E6%BC%A2%E5%AD%97%E5%85%B8)

 ### About 說明 / 说明
-Contains the complete range of characters from the Unihan project, and selected properties, for language learning.
-Pictures of characters (as SVGs, from [Glyphwiki.org](http://en.glyphwiki.org/wiki/GlyphWiki:MainPage)) are included for those that might not be displayed in the font, being less common or new.
+Contains the complete range of characters from the Unihan project, and character properties suitable for language learning.
+Pictures of characters (as SVGs, from [Glyphwiki.org](http://en.glyphwiki.org/wiki/GlyphWiki:MainPage)) are included for those that might be less common or new, and not displayed depending on the fonts installed.

 Unihan version: 13.0 (2020-02-18), with the 9 new characters added from Unihan 14.0 (2a6de, 2a6df, 2b735, 2b736, 2b737, 2b738, 9ffd, 9ffe, 9fff).
 Thus contains all characters from Unihan 14.0 (up to and including ext.
 G).